Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ## Introduction
 This is repository 2/2 of [exam in lecture pgr301 (Continuation exam)](https://github.com/Leifhaa/PGR301-2020-konte-oppgave2/tree/master/docs).
 Repository 1/2 can be found [here](https://github.com/Leifhaa/konte).
-This repository contains 3 independent guides for managing [Google Cloud Platform](#https://cloud.google.com/).
+This repository contains 3 guides for managing [Google Cloud Platform](#https://cloud.google.com/).
 Guide 1 is necessary to complete before doing guide 2 and so on.
 * Guide 2 answers task 2 of the exam.
 * Guide 3 answers task 3 of the exam.